 *Focus: Tap the screen where your main subject is to focus.
 Hold the screen to lock focus.

-*Adjust Exposure: Focus, then drag your finger up and down the little sun to the right of the focus box.
+*Adjust Exposure: Focus, then drag your finger up and down over the little sun to the right of the focus box.

 *Always wipe the lens BEFORE you begin!